ChelSEA-88/chelSEA-88.github.io/README.md

 ### 4. Updated LinkedIn Profile

-💁 Need help updating your LinkedIn?
-Check out the [Career Services milestone resources for online presence](hhttps://sites.google.com/2u.com/careerservices-webdev/coding-milestones/milestone-polish-online-presence).

 Update your LinkedIn Profile with a strong bio statement, a professional photo, and links to your Github and portfolio.

-### ⭐ 5.
-For Job-Seeking Students (BONUS)

-If you are a job-seeking student, then getting yourself marked as employer-ready is an important step to take because you'll get:

-* added to our employer referral list where we'll help match you with employers for int`erviews

-* exclusive access to workshops for employer-ready students

-* a statistically higher success rate in your job search

-So if you are going to be looking for a job at the end of bootcamp, go ahead and submit these updated items to your Career Materials Advisor (formerly, Profile Coach) via BootcampSpot.

 ---